near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 If you have made it this far, CONGRATULATIONS!!!

-You have built a really simple (once you get to know it) Smart Contract that offers players a decent chance of winning some money!
+You have built a sophisticated Smart Contract that offers players a decent chance of winning some money!

 - You built multiple classes that feed into your Smart Contract to set rules for the game, like fee strategies and odds of winning.
 - You wrote Unit Tests to handle edge cases and other scenarios.
 - You dove into monitoring the state of contracts using scripts and env variables.
 - You installed `near-account-utils` and learned how to use it to check state and storage use of your Smart Contract.
+- You saw how funds get transferred from one account to another and under what circumstances that occurs.

 ## What Next?

-Definitely take some time to further explore the [Adding Scripts](#adding-scripts) section some more.
+Definitely take some time to further explore the [Adding Scripts](#adding-scripts) section.
 Blockchain is not an easy concept to grasp, but tools like `near-account-utils` surface some of the inner workings for us.

-<lottery-form></lottery-form>
+If you haven't already, [join the community](https://near.org/community/)!

-Time to delve into UI territory if you're feeling frisky.
-You can find the code for the _Lottery_ UI in the `components/conracts-ui/` folder.
+Finally, it's time to delve into UI territory if you're feeling frisky.
+You can find the code for the _Lottery_ UI in the `components/contracts-ui/lottery` folder of this tutorial's [repo](https://github.com/near-mezze/mezze-tech-tutorial).

+<lottery-form class="my-8"></lottery-form>

+The above is pretty simple.
+Once you log in with your NEAR wallet, you should see your _testnet_ account appear as "Current Player".
+Several other _view_ methods on the _Lottery_ contract are also called.
+For example:

+_Lottery_ has 20% odds of winning, which is informed by `explain_lottery()`.

+_Lottery_ sets the fee to 0, which is informed by `get_fee()`.

+Go ahead and click "PLAY LOTTERY".
+You will be redirected to NEAR explorer every time NEAR requires you to authenticate a request, which is a lot when NEAR tokens are on the line.

+You can also open this page in another browser, sign in with another _testnet_ account, and switch between windows to see how the displays update each time "PLAY LOTTERY" is clicked.

 [Learn more about NEAR on the Front End](https://docs.near.org/docs/tutorials/front-end/naj-examples).

+However, to get the most out of this demo, you should clone [lottery](https://github.com/near-mezze/lottery) (if you haven't already), and deploy it to _testnet_ with a new _testnet_ account.
+Be sure to initialize the contract with your own _testnet_ account as `$OWNER`.
+This way, you will have the ability to reset the drawing once a winner is drawn.
+Now go nuts!